clincha/ElasticStar/README.md

 # ElasticStar

 This is a project I created to better visualise my bank transaction data using the Elastic Stack.
-Take a look at the "Documentation" folder for a deeper look or the "images" folder to see the results.
+Take a look at the "Documentation" folder for a deeper dive into the project or the "images" folder to see the results for yourself.

 There's a detailed Project Report in the "Documentation" folder along with a writeup for my AirBnb transactions dashboard.
+I'm hoping to add a bit more to that folder in the coming months so keep an eye out.
+The "Issues" tab has a list of tasks left for me to do before I can call this project a wrap.

 ![business-dashboard-05.png](/images/business-dashboard-05.png)